 Steps to Take if You Want to Rent Out a House

 If you are ready to take the plunge and rent out your house, follow these steps to make the process smooth and easy:

 - Make updates and improvements.
 This step is particularly important if you need to bring the house up to code for a rental property.
 It is crucial that the house be safe for anyone who lives on the property.

 - Change the house’s status.
 You must contact your mortgage lender to let them know you are no longer living in the home and using it as a rental property.
 You also need to let the municipality where the house lies of the change in status as well.

 - Change your homeowner’s insurance.
-Homeowners insurance is different from landlord property insurance and it is necessary to have the property insured property.
+Homeowner insurance is different from landlord property insurance, and it is necessary to have the property insured property.

 - Decide if you are going to manage the property yourself or hire someone to do it for you.

 - Decide on the amount of rent you want to charge.